bastoscostadavi/llm-moral-susceptibility/README.md

 - `--models-dir`: directory that contains the target GGUF model when using `--model-type local`.
 - `--output`: filename prefix for the CSV stored in `data/` (defaults to `mfq_results`).

+### Custom CSV filenames

+If you rename the per-model CSVs under `data/`, update the `CUSTOM_MODEL_FILENAMES` dictionary at the top of `run_mfq_experiment.py`.
+Entries map the model name (as passed to the runner) to the desired CSV filename.
+The self-run script reuses the same mapping, automatically appending `_self` when writing the no-persona results.

 ## Result Format

 Every response is appended to a per-model CSV in `data/`.
 The filename is derived from the output prefix and sanitized model name, e.g. `data/mfq_results_Mistral-7B-Instruct-v0.3-Q8_0.gguf.csv`.